naroga/foreman/src/AppBundle/Resources/doc/server.md

 The Foreman:Processor Server
 ============================

 This is probably the most important part of your application.
-The Foreman:Processor server is the application responsible for managing your workers, starting queued processes, killing timed out processes and notifying your application that a specific process has finished.
+The Foreman:Processor server is responsible for managing your workers, starting queued processes, killing timed out processes and notifying your application that a specific process has finished.
+If it's not running, you won't be able to add processes to the queue.

 Starting the server
 -------------------